 You will want to place your turtle pen in a sunny location - preferably where there is some sun most of the day, especially morning and early afternoon sun.
 Don't locate it in a heavily shaded location.
-One of the benefits of your turtle being outdoors is so it can get ultraviolet light from the sun, which it requires for Vitamin D synthesis, Don't forget to provide areas of shade within the pen, however, so it doesn't become overheated.
+One of the benefits of your turtle being outdoors is so it can get ultraviolet light from the sun, which it requires for Vitamin D synthesis, Don't forget to provide some areas of shade within the pen, however, so it doesn't become overheated.

 Solid sides are preferred by many owners, as some turtles will vigorously try to get through a wire fence, whereas if they cannot see beyond the walls they won't spend as much time trying to get out.
 Untreated wood or cement blocks are good choices.
 A heavy gauge wire has also been used by some owners, but keep in mind that turtles may be able to climb a wire fence so you will need an overhang into the enclosure or even a cover (more on this later) to prevent escapes.

 Preventing Escape by Digging

 Box turtles are good diggers, so the sides of the cage should be sunk into the ground.
 In addition, concrete paving stones placed around the inside perimeter of the enclosure flush with the ground will help discourage digging.
 Wire mesh can be also be laid flat a few inches under the soil extending from the walls well into the enclosure (use a fairly heavy wire for this to prevent turtles from cutting themselves on the wire mesh if they do dig).